Seraphim Solar Panel Review: The Unexpected Truth

 However, probably the most noticeable award was given in 2019, when they were announced the 2019 top performer by PVEL.
 According to the testers, this was also the hardest one to pass in history.

-Jinko solar panels have also passed this test as well.
+Jinko’s solar modules have also passed this test as well.

 The test is set out to show the performance and durability of the solar panels.
 It will suggest how long they will last, how good they can perform and really the overall reliability of the solar panel.

 Again, this took me by surprise.
 Considering they haven’t just passed this test once but several times.
 It definitely suggests that Seraphim are doing something right.